-Oxford Sparks is the University's digital engagement platform for sciences, and produces high quality media such as podcasts and animations, as well as managing social media channels.
+Oxford Sparks is the University's digital engagement platform for sciences, and produces high quality media such as podcasts and videos, as well as managing social media channels.
 Find out how you can get involved.

 Tell me more about these videos...

 Oxford Sparks videos fall into two main categories:

 1) Short-form videos for social media.
 Fun and informal videos shot by researchers and edited by us.
-These videos will be <2 minutes 20 seconds (i.e. Twitter compliant), and an example can be seen below (please note this is a draft pilot video, and should not be shared).
+These videos will be <2 minutes 20 seconds (i.e. Twitter compliant), and an example can be seen below.
 All ideas are welcome, but some broad categories you might like to think about are "Everyday Science", "Seasonal Science" and "Behind-the-Scenes in the Lab/Field".
 These videos have no associated cost.

 2) Micro-documentaries.
 These videos will be longer (between 5 and 10 minutes), and more formal in style.
-They provide the opportunity to cover a research topic in greater depth, and an example can be viewed below (please do not share this draft pilot video).
+They provide the opportunity to cover a research topic in greater depth, and an example can be viewed below.
 These videos will be filmed and edited by us, and require a subsidised fee of £1,600 (click here for guidance about including this in your research grant proposal or click here to contact us for more information).